diplodocusdb/physical-storage/README.md

 # Contents

 - Include - Directory containing the public headers for the project.
+- PageRepository - Source code for a repository that stores data as a series of fixed size pages.
+This allows random access to the pages.
+- StreamRepository - Source for a repository that stores data as streams.
+This doesn't allow random access but allows additional features like compression and encryption.
 - Tests - The tests for the project.

 # Project Status